microformats/mf2py/README.md

 ```

-#### JSON Output
+#### Output Format

-Retrieve parsed microformats as a Python dictionary or JSON string:
+Output parsed microformats as a Python dictionary or JSON string:

 ```pycon
 >>> mf2dict = p.to_dict()